Totton and Eling: Early history

-The area's history is inevitably closely connected with ship and boat building but more with its timber trade.
-It was the site of much illegal dealing in the timber unlawfully obtained from the New Forest.

 Eling's attractions include the parish church and Eling Tide Mill Experience.
 St Mary's is a Norman church built on Saxon foundations with registers dating back to 1537.
 The Eling Tide Mill Experience is Eling Tide Mill, its visitor centre, and the outdoor walks around the mill pond at Bartley Water and the Solent Water shoreline at Goatee Beach.
-Eling Tide Mill is one of the very few working tide mills in the UK but cannot be equated with the mill listed in the Domesday Book.
+Eling Tide Mill is one of the very few working tide mills in the UK but cannot be equated with the mill listed in the Domesday Book in 1086.
 Hampshire's only surviving medieval toll bridge is here, across Bartley Water by the side of the Tide Mill.
 This has been in use since at least 1418 and still charges users today.
 The Eling Tide Mill Experience was closed for refurbishment from 2015 and reopened 9 April 2018.

+19th century

+As of 1875, the name of the parish was Eling, despite Totton being the larger settlement.
+At this time, according to Kelly's Directory at the time, the parish was within: